top of page

 Credit: Pete Phillips

-Giovinazzi went fastest, but by only half a tenth, and Fuoco was a quarter a tenth behind the sister car in second.
+Giovinazzi went fastest, but by only half a tenth, and Fuoco was a quarter of a tenth behind the sister car in second.

-Jakobsen soon split the Ferraris by 17 milliseconds, but not for long, as Fuoco went even quicker, but by only a little more than a hundredth.
+Jakobsen soon split the Ferraris by 17 milliseconds, but not for long, as Fuoco went even quicker, but by only a little more than one hundredth.
 Ryo Hirakawa grabbed provisional pole at the chequered flag by almost three hundredths.

 Advertisement